 Most new parents find themselves staying up with a fussy baby wondering what to do when their baby has gas.
 The long-term answer to getting rid of gassiness is probiotics, and research shows that probiotics might help ease infant conditions like colic.
 (7)

-Probiotics help boost the immune system and has been shown to help babies with low birthweight gain weight faster.
+Probiotics help support the immune system and has been shown to help babies with low birthweight gain weight faster.
 Regular use of probiotics helps reduce the chances of getting gut infections.

 Assists in Vitamin Synthesis